Configuration

 • Outgoing webhooks: Signed with HMAC-SHA256 using per-subscription secrets

-• Unsubscribe links: HMAC-signed to prevent enumeration attacks
+• Unsubscribe links: HMAC-signed tokens prevent enumeration attacks

 Data Isolation